If you’re looking for an affordable internet plan, you may have seen the ads for T-Mobile Home Internet and wondered if it’s worth the savings.

 If you’re not eligible for the unlimited plan, check back regularly as the service expands.

-T-Mobile 5G Home Internet’s unlimited plan is a great deal at $50 a month, particularly for households with limited internet options.
+I think T-Mobile 5G Home Internet’s unlimited plan is a very good deal at $50 a month.

-For those with fast internet service from a cable or phone company, T-Mobile’s service is likely cheaper.
+For those with fast internet service from a cable or phone company, T-Mobile’s service may be slightly cheaper.
 But depending on your current plan, T-Mobile’s service may have slower speeds.

 Still, the low monthly price and signup perks may make T-Mobile Home Internet worth trying out.